meiyoufeng116/Diffusion-model-in-ICU/README.md

 ```
 ## Dataset

+Due to the requirements of the data providers, we are unable to publicly share our dataset.

 ## Usage
 To train our model, you need modify the dataset path in config/config.json file.
 Then you can run the train_c.py.